DeepTaster: Adversarial Perturbation-Based Fingerprinting to Identify Proprietary Dataset Use in Deep Neural Networks: Introduction

+Organisations looking to commercialise their proprietary Deep Neural Network (DNN) models via Machine Learning as a Service (\texttt{MLaaS}) must be wary of the potential security risks entailed, notably the potential theft of DNN models or datasets~\cite{sun2021mind}.
+DNN models are constructed on huge datasets, which are meticulously collected, processed, organised, and labelled, usually requiring significant expense.
+Therefore, ensuring the protection of model and dataset ownership becomes crucial.

+We need to consider several attack scenarios related to the model and data theft.
+A recent data breach at ``Capital One'' showed the risk of insider attacks on cloud platforms, where someone with unauthorised access could steal data stored on the cloud server~\cite{Murphy19:cloud}.
+This security incident highlights the potential misuse of datasets by insider attackers, who could covertly steal a proprietary dataset and incorporate it into their own DNN models without the owner's consent.
+Another risk is external attackers stealing a DNN model by querying it through \texttt{MLaaS} APIs.
+Recent studies (e.g., \cite{papernot2017practical,yu2020cloudleak,Truong2021data}) have shown that DNN model theft attacks can be effectively conducted, even within real-world services.

-Existing DNN IP protection mechanisms are categorized into \emph{DNN watermarking} and \emph{DNN fingerprinting}.
-DNN watermarking embeds the information of the model owner (i.e., watermark) into a proprietary model~\cite{uchida2017embedding,darvish2019deepsigns,adi2018turning,zhang2018protecting,chen2018deepmarks,chen2019blackmarks,abuadbba2021deepisign,jia2021entangled,szyller2021dawn}.
-The model ownership can be verified by retrieving the identical or a similar watermark from a suspect model.
+Existing DNN intellectual property (IP) protection mechanisms fall into two categories: \emph{DNN watermarking} and \emph{DNN fingerprinting}.
+DNN watermarking involves embedding the owner's information (i.e., a watermark) into a proprietary model~\cite{uchida2017embedding,darvish2019deepsigns,adi2018turning,abuadbba2021deepisign,zhang2018protecting,chen2018deepmarks,chen2019blackmarks,jia2021entangled,szyller2021dawn}.
+Model ownership can be verified by extracting an identical or similar watermark from a suspected model.
 There have been many proposals for developing effective DNN watermarking schemes.
-However, DNN watermarking has two limitations: (a) DNN watermarking is inherently invasive by design because this approach requires modifying the original DNN model to embed a watermark, which may change the DNN model's behavior~\cite{zhang2018protecting,wang2019neural}. (b) DNN watermarking is not sufficiently resilient against adversarial attacks~\cite{Xue2021DNN, Yan2022Cracking}.
+However, DNN watermarking presents two inherent limitations: (a) DNN watermarking is invasive by design, as it necessitates modifications to the original DNN model to embed a watermark, potentially altering the model's behaviour~\cite{zhang2018protecting,wang2019neural}. (b) DNN watermarking lacks sufficient resilience to adversarial attacks~\cite{Xue2021DNN, Yan2022Cracking}.
 Aiken \textit{et al.}~\cite{Aiken2020Neural} showed that attackers could effectively manipulate neurons or channels in DNN layers that contribute to the embedded watermark for most state-of-the-art DNN watermarking schemes.
 Lukas \textit{et al.}~\cite{lukas2021sok} recently demonstrated that transfer learning could remove nearly all of the tested 11 watermarking schemes.